astrotars/the-stream-swiftui/README.md

 For the backend, we'll rely on [Express](https://expressjs.com/) (Node.js) leveraging Stream's [JavaScript library](https://github.com/GetStream/stream-js).

-For the frontend, we'll build it with Swift wrapping Stream's [Swift](https://github.com/getstream/stream-swift) library, installed via []cocoapods](https://cocoapods.org/).
+For the frontend, we'll build it with Swift wrapping Stream's [Swift](https://github.com/getstream/stream-swift) library, installed via [cocoapods](https://cocoapods.org/).

-To post an update the app will perform these steps:
+In order for a user to post an update the app will perform these steps:

 - The user types their name into our mobile application to log in.
-- The mobile app registers the user with our backend and receives a Stream Activity Feed [frontend token](https://getstream.io/blog/integrating-with-stream-backend-frontend-options/).
+- The mobile app registers the user with the `backend` and receives a Stream Activity Feed [frontend token](https://getstream.io/blog/integrating-with-stream-backend-frontend-options/).
 - User types in their message and hits "Post".
 The mobile app uses the Stream token to create a Stream activity and connects to [Stream's REST API](https://getstream.io/docs_rest/) via the [Swift](https://github.com/getstream/stream-swift) library.
 - User views their posts.
-The mobile app does this by retrieving its `user` feed via Stream.
+The mobile app does this by retrieving its "user" feed via Stream.

 If another user wants to follow a user and view their messages, the app goes through this process:

 - Log in (same as above).
 - The user navigates to the user list and selects a user to follow.
-The mobile app communicates with Stream API directly to create a [follower relationship](https://getstream.io/get_started/#follow) on their `timeline` feed.
+The mobile app communicates with Stream API directly to create a [follower relationship](https://getstream.io/get_started/#follow) on their "timeline" feed.
 - User views their timeline.
-The mobile app uses Stream API to retrieve their `timeline` feed, which is composed of all the messages from who they follow.
+The mobile app uses Stream API to retrieve their "timeline" feed, which is composed of all the messages from who they follow.

 The code is split between the iOS mobile application contained in the `ios` directory and the Express backend is in the `backend` directory.
 See the `README.md` in each folder to see installing and running instructions.
 If you'd like to follow along with running code, make sure you get both the backend and mobile app running before continuing.